 A modern sales team lives or dies on the quality of the data it receives.
 Passively expecting your prospects to supply you with quality data without any work from your side stopped being a viable tactic a long time ago.
 However, data gathering can take time, while sorting and organizing said data is even more laborious.

-When your chatbot is well set up and correctly integrated with your CRM, you’ll receive quality data, which is correctly managed according to the needs of your sales team.
+When your sales chatbot is well set up and correctly integrated with your CRM, you’ll receive quality data, which is correctly managed according to the needs of your sales team.

 Familiarity and personalization

 Think about how your own communication methods have changed over the last few years; chances are that welcomer chat apps have replaced email or phone calls almost entirely, at least in your personal life.

 A 2016 study revealed that nine out of ten consumers want to use messaging to communicate with brands and businesses, so chatbot sales tools not only save time, they could help you build relationships faster.

 People find the format familiar and easy, seeing it as faster and more personal.
 They like the fact that they feel part of a conversation.
 The study found that 85% of people want to be able to not only receive a message from a business but also supply an answer to a business.
 In other words, they’re looking for a conversation.

 If your chatbot prompts your prospect to arrange a call, meeting or demo directly within the chat sequence, you’ll find that your meeting schedule will fill up faster than ever before.

 After completing their first interaction with your business, your prospect will know exactly when they can expect to be contacted by a salesperson, eradicating hours of annoying back-and-forth messages.